bonitasoft/bonita-doc/md/custom-authorization-rule-mapping.md

 Authorization rule is a java bean that must implement `getId` and `isAllowed` methods.

 Authorization Rule Mapping is a set of rules used to allow connected user to access [page and form](page-and-form-development-overview.md).
 An empty list grants access to user.
 A non empty list allows access if all rules return true to their `isAllowed` method.
 Those rules grant or not access to the connected user for:
   * use a page or form to start a process
-  * display process overview
   * use a page or form to execute a task
+  * display the case overview page

 The tutorial can be used with Bonita BPM Community edition, and uses features that are available in all editions.

 ::: warning
 The following elements may be used as extension points but could be subject to change across versions.
-No changes are planned, but we reserve the right to change make incompatible changes in any future version.
+No changes are planned, but we reserve the right to  make incompatible changes in any future version.
 :::

 ## Create and deploy custom authorization rule